 - Make it interesting and useful, even for those who might not be potential clients.
 It's tempting to over-focus on making the sale, but before you can even sell your service, you have to sell the story of the case study.
 It must be useful enough that your readers can take away some ideas from it and maybe even share it with others.
 Your case studies have to be more than just a marketing channel, they should be educational and inspiring as well.

-Finally, it's important to add a call-to-action to your case study.
+Finally, it's important to add a call to action to your case study.
 This is to encourage interested prospects to contact you or to start a conversation about their needs.
-A good example of this is the call-to-action at the end of this website design case study from Kooba, which ends on a quote from the client and a call to "Work With Us" and "Start Your Project".
+A good example of this is the call to action at the very beginning of this website design case study from Kooba, which invites you to "Start your project".

-To create an effective call to action, make sure to remind your reader why they should click the call-to-action.
-In the above example, the client quote serves this purpose, as well as the reminder that getting started on a project is easy.
+To create an effective call to action, make sure to remind your reader why they should click the call to action.
+In the above example, the positioning of the previous client as "world-leading" achieves this—who wouldn't want their business to be world-leading?

 As a bonus, it also helps to remind readers of what they'll be missing out on if they don't follow your call to action.
 What opportunities won't be available to them?
 What changes will they be unable to make?

-If you can, test your calls-to-action over time to see if any major tweaks in color, size, or wording can impact the response you get.
+If you can, test your calls to action over time to see if any major tweaks in color, size, or wording can affect the response you get.

 Case Study Examples and Templates

 As you're working on your case study, it's important to review other case studies that are out "in the wild".
 These can give you inspiration on how to design case studies, based on what has worked for other people.
-One notable example is marketer Neil Patel's case studies, such as this one for his client, financial author Timothy Sykes.
+One notable example is marketer Neil Patel's case studies, such as this one for PortraitFlip.

 So that you can focus on the actual content of your case study, it might help to use templates to make the design process easier.
-If you want to make downloadable or printable case studies, you can't go wrong with this minimalist book-style template.
-If you need something richer and more image-heavy, you can also opt for this more colorful case study template, work with this business case study template, or put to use the professional case study brochure design (shown below).
+If you want to make downloadable or printable case studies, you can't go wrong with this minimalist case study template.
+If you need something richer and more image-heavy, you can also opt for this more colorful case study template, work with this business case study flyer template, or use the professional case study booklet design shown below.